Italy in August: The Honest Guide to the Hottest Month

 What works in August

 The mountains (Dolomites, Alps, Apennines): The temperature differential is the key.
 The Dolomites in August are 15–20°C cooler than Rome.
-Good trails, comfortable walking, beautiful scenery.
+Cortina d’Ampezzo, Courmayeur, and the Val Gardena are popular with Italian families escaping the heat.
+Book refuges (rifugi) on popular hiking routes well ahead — the Alta Via trails are busy.

 Sicily’s beaches: Hot but the sea is excellent.
-Archaeological sites are brutal in midday; visit early morning.
+Archaeological sites (Valley of the Temples, Segesta) are brutal after 10am; visit at opening time.

-Lake Garda: Italian families dominate; the north of the lake (Riva del Garda) has a cooler, fresher climate than the south.
+Lake Garda: Italian families dominate; the north of the lake (Riva del Garda, Torbole) has a cooler, fresher climate than the south and offers windsurfing and sailing.

 What to avoid